veilfelix/serviceco-toolkit/README.md

 - **ESLint + Prettier** - Code linting and formatting
 - **Jest + Testing Library** - Unit testing framework
 - **Storybook** - Component documentation and development
 - **Modular Design System** - React components styled with Tailwind, Radix UI, and CSS tokens for accessibility and full customization.
 See our [Design System Guidelines](./docs/design-system.md) for how we structure, style, and override UI components using tokens and Tailwind.
-For layout patterns, check out our [Grid & Stack System](./docs/grid-stack-system.md) documentation.
+For layout patterns, check out our [Grid & Stack System](./docs/grid-stack-system.md) documentation
+- **Internationalization (i18n)** – Built-in support for localized UI using `next-i18next`, with auto-typed namespaces and server-side translations (`withSharedNamespaces`) for seamless SSR and hydration-safe components.
+See our [i18n documentation](./docs/i18n.md)
 - **Husky** - Git hooks for code quality
 - **Bundle Analyzer** - Interactive visual reports to inspect the weight and composition of client, server, and edge bundles (`npm run analyze`)